 In Section 6.4- Growth-Inducing Impacts, the certified EIR noted that Section 15126.2(d) of the CEQA Guidelines requires a discussion of how the potential growth-inducing impacts of the proposed project could foster economic or population growth or the construction of additional housing, either directly or indirectly, in the surrounding environment.
 Direct population growth occurs when a project would result in the construction of a substantial amount of new housing or otherwise directly cause a substantial increase in a community's population.
 Indirect growth inducement occurs when a project would extend infrastructure to undeveloped areas, remove obstacles to population growth, or otherwise encourage activities that cause significant environmental effects.
 Induced growth is distinguished from the direct employment, population, or housing growth of a project. concluded that the impacts of the approved Project in combination with impacts of past, present, and reasonably foreseeable future projects would not create significant impacts related to growth inducement in the region.
 The approved Project would not result in the extension of urban infrastructure to an area that is currently not serviced because the project does not require or propose connection to urban infrastructure.
-In particular, potable water and sewer service would not directly or indirectly cause a growth inducement impact.
+In particular, potable water and sewer service would not be extended to the Project site.
+Similarly, the proposed modified Project would not directly or indirectly cause a growth inducement impact.